-I am a facilitator/mediator specializing in harassment and bullying in workplaces.
+Hadyn is a consultant, facilitator & mediator specialising in harassment and bullying in workplaces since 2003.
 This also includes working with teams in conflict and investigating complaints.
 He is the Director of WAVE – Workplaces Against Violence in Employment.

-My background includes 13 years in violence prevention work and I have a Diploma in Facilitation and am a student of psychodrama, sociodrama, role training and process oriented psychology
+His background includes 13 years in violence prevention work and he has a Diploma in Facilitation and am a student of psychodrama, sociodrama, role training and process oriented psychology.

-I value dignity and respectful working relationships.
-I especially value the energy that functional teams can generate.
-My work involves coaching and training managers as well as working with teams to resolve issues and develop trust.
+Hadyn values dignity and respectful working relationships.
+He especially values the energy that functional teams can generate.
+His work involves coaching and training managers as well as working with teams to resolve issues and develop trust.

-I have worked with governmental and non-governmental organisations throughout New Zealand in the last two years and am the author of two books, “Workplace Bullying and Harassment: A Toolbox for Managers and Supervisors” and “Oh No You Don’t: A Tale of Managing Workplace Bullies”.
+Hadyn has worked with governmental and non-governmental organisations throughout New Zealand in the last two years and is the author of two books, “Workplace Bullying and Harassment: A Toolbox for Managers and Supervisors” and “Oh No You Don’t: A Tale of Managing Workplace Bullies”.
 He is currently based in Auckland.